-You are going to spend 1 day in Segovia during your vacation in Spain and you are looking for ideas to ensure you make the most out of your time.
+You are going to spend 1 day in Segovia during your vacation in Spain and you are looking for ideas and the best attractions in Segovia to ensure you make the most out of your time.
+Let us help you with our list of top things to enjoy in Segovia

 Segovia is located at a bit more than one hour´s drive from Madrid and it holds some of Spain´s top sights!.
 It is a must-see destination in Spain so in case you hesitate to visit we strongly recommend you do.
 You will not regret it!